How to set SMART goals (+ examples and templates)

-- A3: Considering that the holiday feasts are over and that it’s time to implement the New Year’s resolutions, it’s time to lose weight.
+- A3: The holiday feasts are over, and it’s time to implement the New Year’s resolutions.
+As a result, it’s time to pursue that major in economics.

-To make a time-bound, i.e. timely goal, answer the questions:
+To make a time-bound — or timely — goal, answer the following questions:

 - Q1: When will I achieve the goal?